biopython/biopython.github.io/wiki/Concatenate_nexus.md

 def concat(file_list, same_taxa=True):
-  ''' Combine multiple nexus data matrices in one partitioned file.
+  """Combine multiple nexus data matrices in one partitioned file.

   By default this will only work if the same taxa are present in each file use  same_taxa=False if you are not concerned by this
-  '''
+  """
   nexi =  [(fname, Nexus.Nexus(fname)) for fname in file_list]
   if same_taxa:
     if not check_taxa(nexi):